dib-lab/2020-paper-sourmash-gather/manuscript.md

 the algorithm itself.

+In Figure @fig:gather0, we show an example of this iterative classification of k-mers by matching genome for the mock metagenome from [@doi:10.1111/1462-2920.12086], which we term `podar mock` (see Table @tbl:genbank-cover, row 2).
+The matching genomes are provided in the order found by the greedy algorithm, i.e. by overlap with remaining k-mers in the metagenome.
+The
-In Figure @fig:gather0, we show an example of this iterative classification of k-mers for a mock metagenome, `podar mock` [@doi:10.1111/1462-2920.12086] (Table @tbl:genbank-cover, row 2), ordered by remaining overlap.
-The high rank (early) matches reflect large and/or mostly-covered genomes with high containment, while later matches reflect genomes that share fewer k-mers with the remaining set of k-mers in the metagenome - smaller genomes, less-covered genomes, and/or genomes with substantial overlap with earlier matches.
-Where there are overlaps between genomes, shared common k-mers are "claimed" by higher rank matches and only k-mer content specific to the later genome is used to identify the lower rank matches.
+high rank (early) matches reflect large and/or mostly-covered genomes with high containment, while later matches reflect genomes that share fewer k-mers with the remaining set of k-mers in the metagenome - smaller genomes, less-covered genomes, and/or genomes with substantial overlap with earlier matches.
+Where there are overlaps between genomes, shared common k-mers are "claimed" by higher rank matches and only k-mer content specific to the later genome is used to find lower rank matches.

 As one example of metagenome k-mers shared with multiple matches, genomes from two strains of *Shewanella baltica* are present in the